How ESG investing got tangled up in America's culture wars

 It doesn't appear to be.

-NYU's Whalen co-authored a report examining the relationship between ESG and financial performance.
-After reviewing more than 1,000 research papers published between 2015 and 2020, Whalen's team found that corporate sustainability initiatives often seemed to drive better financial performance.
+NYU's Whelan co-authored a report examining the relationship between ESG and financial performance.
+After reviewing more than 1,000 research papers published between 2015 and 2020, Whelan's team found that corporate sustainability initiatives often seemed to drive better financial performance.
 They also found that in many cases, using ESG investment strategies appeared to deliver similar or better financial results compared to conventional approaches.

 That doesn't mean proponents of ESG investing think it's being done perfectly.
 ESG disclosures vary from company to company.
 Ratings agencies that assess the data use proprietary methods, making it hard for investors to know how firms reach their conclusions.
 And there is growing concern that some asset managers are slapping ESG labels on funds that don't deserve them.